 "We are dealing with a lot of young players.
 We decided that we did not want a 'top player' over 21-years-old as we want to re-build.

-"Fans must always follow the team with great passion and attachment but need to wait two to three years for AC Milan, after 26 years of success, for the success to come back."Milan is currently in seventh place in this season's Serie A with 30 points from 19 games.
+"Fans must always follow the team with great passion and attachment but need to wait two to three years for AC Milan, after 26 years of success, for the success to come back."Milan are currently in seventh place in this season's Serie A with 30 points from 19 games.